aidan073/IR-Assignment5/README.md

 # This repo was used for testing the performance of LLAMA3.1-Instruct-8B on query expansion.
 The expanded queries were tested downstream on retrieval with gte-large-en-v1.5.
+Additional DocExpansion code provided, but was not implemented in my testing due to hardware constraints.

 ## Installation: